DivyaGodayal/CoderChef-Kitchen/Linked-List/DeepCopy-LinkedList/README.md

 #### Complexity Analysis

-* Time complexity: O(n).
+* Time complexity: `O(N)`.
 Where n is the number of nodes in the list.
-* Space complexity: O(n).
+* Space complexity: `O(N)`.
 If we look closely, we have the recursion stack, then we have the space complexity to keep track of nodes already cloned.
-But asymptotically, the complexity is O(n)
+But asymptotically, the complexity is `O(N)`

 ---
-### Solution 2: Iterative Approach
+### Solution 2: Two Passes - Iterative

 #### Motivation